 For more information on the wide array of activities available at your local Metropark, please click the options below.

 Huron Meadows Metropark offers the perfect setting for your next fishing day trip.
 Anglers commonly catch bluegill, sunfish and smallmouth bass in the peaceful waters of Maltby Lake.
 Try shore fishing along the Huron River and Maltby Lake.
-A barrier-free fishing pier, accessible by ramp or steps, is located at the Sunset Ridge Picnic Area on Maltby Lake.
+A large barrier-free fishing pier, accessible by ramp or steps, is located at the Sunset Ridge Picnic Area on Maltby Lake.
 Ice fishing is allowed when weather conditions permit.

 Geocaching is a high-tech treasure hunting game played throughout the world by adventure seekers equipped with GPS devices.
 The basic idea is to locate hidden containers, called geocaches, outdoors and then share your experiences online.
 Geocaching is enjoyed by people from all age groups, with a strong sense of community and support for the environment.